lichray/randint/paper/randint.md

 </style>

 <table><tbody>
-<tr><th>Doc. no.:</th>	<td>N3796</td></tr>
+<tr><th>Doc. no.:</th>	<td>Nnnnn</td></tr>
-<tr><th>Date:</th>	<td>2013-10-02</td></tr>
+<tr><th>Date:</th>	<td>2014-10-08</td></tr>
-<tr><th>Project:</th>	<td>Programming Language C++, Library Evolution Working Group</td></tr>
+<tr><th>Project:</th>	<td>Programming Language C++, SG6: Numerics</td></tr>
 <tr><th>Reply-to:</th>	<td>Zhihao Yuan &lt;zy at miator dot net&gt;</td></tr>
 </tbody></table>

-# std::rand replacement
+# std::rand replacement, revision 1

 ## Motivation

-We want to deprecate `std::rand` friends, while "deprecation without a replacement" is a valid concern.
+We want to deprecate the `std::rand` friends, while "deprecation without a replacement" is a valid concern.
 This paper

-1. Propose replacement to the `std::rand` friends.
-As a global uniform random number generator, `std::rand` is considered both handy and useful.
+1. Proposes replacement to the `std::rand` friends.
+Despite of the security issues, `std::rand` is considered both handy and useful as a global uniform random number generator.

-2. Expose the most widely-used combos from C++11 `<random>` without pushing the users to learn the whole design of `<random>`.
+2. Exposes the most widely-used combo in C++11 `<random>` without pushing the users to learn the whole design.
 Smoothing the learning curve can usually optimize the acceptance.

 ## Design Decisions

-`std::rand` is a single interface, and its "replacement" should be able to be used as a single interface as well.
+`std::rand` is a self-contained interface, so its replacement should be independent as well.
 In addition, I expect the interface to correctly expose the functionalities of `<random>` and lead to more robust and secure programs.
 The proposed replacement is

 - Distribution based.
-RNG must be used with a distribution; `std::rand` is just a wrong design.
+RNG must be used with a distribution; `std::rand` is a wrong design.

 - Randomly seeded before being used.
-Improper seeding results in vulnerability, like `rand(time(0))`.
+Improper seeding, `rand(time(0))` for instance, results in vulnerabilities.

-- Thread-safe.
-Minimal interface should minimize astonishment.
+- Per-thread engine.
+Minimal interface should minimize astonishment, wrt. thread-safety and performance.

+- Manually seedable.
+User can observe repeatability in a given thread, which is a typical demand for debugging.

-- Templated.
-No type promotion; inputs and result have the same types.
+- Type-safe.
+No integral promotion.
+For a given invocation, the inputs and the result have the same type.

-Seeding a pseudo random number generator with a determined value will result in a determined random number sequence (repeatability), which is useful for debugging.
-However, a global seeding utility is incompatible with the proposed minimal interface, and causes numerous confusions in a multi-thread environment.
-Instead, an implementation may want to allow user to deploy a determined seed for debugging purpose.

-Different from the initial draft of this paper, only the utility using `uniform_int_distribution` is proposed; the one using `uniform_real_distribution` is dropped.
-This is because the former forms a "selection" model, which covers the major use cases, while the later is merely a simulation of data input.
+Two variants for the shuffling and sampling algorithms without the explicit `URNG` parameter are also proposed.

 ## Example

     std::randint(0, 6);  // randomly seeded

+    // in another thread
+    std::seed_init();    // default_seed
+    std::shuffle(begin(v), end(v));

 ## Wording